Drug Rehab Programs in Texas

 Clinical Director Greg Powers discusses our approach to drug rehab, how drugs affect people in different ways, the drug detox experience and our individualized approach to addiction treatment.

-Evidence-based drug addiction treatment is the cornerstone of recovery programs at our drug rehab centers in the Dallas, Texas area.
-We understand the battle with drug use better than anyone else, because many of us have overcome substance abuse ourselves.
+Evidence-based drug addiction treatment is the cornerstone of recovery programs at our drug rehab centers in Dallas, Texas.
+At Discovery Point Retreat we understand the battle with drug use better than anyone else — many of us have overcome substance abuse ourselves.

 Our residential and inpatient drug rehab programs provide continuous care and treatment modalities to combat your addiction.
-With rehab, you learn to control your cravings and emotions as you recover from possible underlying causes such as depression and anxiety.
+In drug rehab, you learn to control your cravings and emotions as you recover from possible underlying causes such as depression and anxiety.

-Our drug rehab program includes treatment for many substance addictions such as:
+With locations in Waxahachie, Ennis and Dallas, our Texas drug rehab clinics offer programs that include treatment for many substance addictions such as:

 How our drug addiction treatment program works

-We begin your drug rehab with a thorough assessment that allows our team to develop a personalized addiction treatment plan.
-Everyone experiences addiction differently, and your symptoms, temperaments and underlying traumas are all considered in the formulation of your recovery plan.
+We begin drug rehab with a thorough assessment that allows our team to develop a personalized addiction treatment plan for you.
+Everyone experiences substance abuse in a different way.
+So, we consider your history, symptoms, temperament and underlying traumas as we formulate your personalized recovery plan.

 Aftercare support for long-term recovery

-We continue to offer support after you leave drug rehab at Discovery Point Retreat, with aftercare plans to help you establish healthy hobbies, reignite relationships, communicate effectively and continue academic or professional pursuits.
+We continue to offer support after you leave drug addiction rehab at Discovery Point Retreat, with aftercare plans to help you.
+We hope to inspire you.